gatsbyjs/gatsby/docs/docs/gatsby-style-guide.md

 for a grade level of 6.
 Another tool available is the De-Jargonizer, originally designed for scientific communication but might help avoid overspecialized wording.

+## The difference between tutorials and docs

+The main tutorial at `/tutorial/` is optimized for users who are not experts in React and/or Javascript, and therefore has a different purpose, tone, and style than the docs.
+The docs at `/docs/` are optimized for those with intermediate to expert mastery with React and Javascript.

+## Tutorial

+### Tutorial audience

+Through research, it's clear that developers of all skill levels read the tutorial and go back to reference it later.

+The tutorial should prioritize helping users with these attributes and goals.

+Attributes:

+- new to React
+- interested in React
+- new to Gatsby
+- interested in Gatsby
+- proficient with browsers and operating systems

+Looking for:

+- a way to learn and/or improve React skills
+- a way to start a site and/or app project that uses React

+### Tutorial purpose

+By following the steps in the tutorial, a user should:

+- Experience the value of Gatsby as quickly as possible.
+With Gatsby, a user typically values that it takes fewer steps (and is therefore easier) to:
+  - start coding immediately without being an expert
+  - start a new project
+  - make edits and see them thru hot reloading
+  - publish a site
+  - do basic tasks like create pages, link between pages, create routing, change styles
+- Know how to and actually start and deploy a site as quickly as possible
+- Be able to share their site
+- Know how to and actually find more advanced tutorials and docs
+- Have fun!
+- Use enough React to do basic tasks like creating pages, links, styles

+### Tutorial tone and style

+The tone and style of the tutorial should effectively help the audience reach their goals.

+### Use personal "you" and be warm

+The main tutorial ought to use the same personal “you” like the rest of the docs; in addition, the tutorial ought to use a warm, validating tone by congratulating users, complimenting them, and generally saying things like “yay!” more often.

+> Why not use "yay" in the docs as well?
+Since the tutorial's goal is to help users complete a series of steps, it is possible and helpful to congratulate them on successfully completing each step.
+Guides in the docs act as reference guides that users can browse at will rather than read from top to bottom.
+It doesn't make sense to congratulate someone on finishing a guide, since it's not a series of steps.

+#### Don't make users think more than is necessary

+Because the audience of the tutorial is people who do not consider themselves experts in React, it's important to reduce the amount of new information to bare minimum.
+The goal: give people only the information necessary to complete a task and to know how to repeat the task again, outside of the context of the tutorial.

+In practice, you can reach this goal by two rules of thumb:

+- reduce the number of hyperlinks, tabs, and environments to the least number required to complete the tasks in the tutorial.
+- when there are multiple ways to complete a task, give people only one way.
+This way ought to be the best practice possible within the constraints of the lowest supported versions of software.
+If the best practice isn't possible with the lowest supported versions of software, mention that as a side note.

+## Docs

+While the main tutorial is optimized for users who are not experts in React and/or Javascript, the `/docs/` are optimized for those with intermediate to expert mastery with React and Javascript.
+The purpose, tone, and style of the docs ought to align with this audience.

+### Docs audience

+Through research, it's clear that developers of all skill levels read the docs and find them useful.

+The tutorial should focus on helping users with the following attributes and goals.

+Attributes:

+- intermediate to advanced at React
+- front-end developer
+- prefer using google search and/or `ctrl + f` to find things on the gatsbyjs.org site

+Looking for:

+- way to get a site up and running quickly
+- a quick way to get the right words, types, defaults, descriptions, parameters,and returns for the API
+- bits of source code to study and/or copy
+- step-by-step tutorials for advanced tasks
+- understanding how Gatsby works at a deep level, so deep that they could actually modify or customize their local stuff, or contribute to Gatsby core
+- how does Gatsby really work with Redux, React, and GraphQL?
+- error messages that tell them if it’s a known bug/issue, lead them to docs, and/or suggest fixes
+- guides for how things work in Gatsby
+- They usually already have strong opinions or requirements about what they want to use as their CMS or data source and want to know best practices for their workflow
+- signs that Gatsby is a reliable, long-term choice (signs that it is growing and improving and evidence it will be around for a long time)
+- ways to check their project’s requirements against what Gatsby offers
+- open source code from well-built example sites

+### Docs purpose

+By referencing the docs, a user should:

+- Get tasks done as quickly as possible
+- Evaluate options for getting tasks done as quickly as possible
+- Build sites and apps as quickly as possible, including the following kinds of sites:
+  - Marketing
+  - Blogs
+  - Portfolio
+  - E-commerce
+  - Authentication

+### Docs tone and style

+The tone and style of the docs should effectively help the audience reach their goals.

+### Use personal "you"

+The docs use the personal “you” to address the user.

+#### Give experts as much relevant info to get the task done as quickly as possible

+Because the audience of the docs is people who have intermediate to expert level of mastery with React, it's important to provide the information needed to complete tasks in addition to all relevant and helpful context, references,and alternatives.
+The goal: give people the information necessary to get tasks done as quickly and effectively as possible.

+In practice, you can reach this goal by two rules of thumb:

+- Include an "additional information" section at the bottom of each guide with hyperlinks to relevant external blogposts, tutorials, and other Gatsby resources and docs.
+- when there are multiple ways to complete a task, explain the following:

+1.  what is the most common way of accomplishing the task
+2.  what is the best way to accomplish the task on the lowest supported versions of software
+3.  what is the best practice and why is it the best (if different than 3)
+4.  any tips on how to pick an option

+## KPIs

+Here is how we measure the quality of the tutorial and docs.

+### Tutorial:

+- Obsessively improve time to value: how quickly, effectively, and painlessly can users experience the value of Gatsby?
+- Number active users
+- Daily, weekly, monthly “finishers” of the tutorial (finisher = people who spend 5 mins minimum on each page of tutorial and go through whole thing)
+- Retention

+## Goals of docs maintenance

+The way the Gatsby community maintains docs must meet the following requirements:

+- Ability to ship quickly
+- Ability to iterate quickly
+- OSS contributor access
+- Code editing functionality
+- Version control
+- A way to get feedback on each doc